 How is Transitions Realty aiming to help baby boomers navigate the downsizing experience by redefining the entire experience?

 The traditional model for real estate is based on a transactional approach.
 Boomers have redefined every phase of life, and downsizing is no different.
 In our experience, the traditional transactional approach does not work for them.
 There is more to downsizing than just selling a family home and moving to a new, perhaps smaller home.
 This is a major life transition.
 We find many boomers do not take the time to figure out what this next stage of their life will look like nor how to get there.
 That’s why, we have designed our process to not only help boomers navigate their downsizing journey, but we educate and empower them to make decisions that are right for them now and in the future.
-We also work closely with a network of advisors, coaches, and designers, who we can pair our clients with when needed.
+We also work closely with a network of advisors, coaches, and designers, with who we can pair our clients when needed.

 At Transitions, we deliver the transitional experience that boomers are seeking, because this is an emotional journey with many moving parts and we believe being fully prepared is the first step of a successful life transition.
-Our motto is, “You’re not a transaction, you are going through a transition.”

 How to navigate real-estate entrepreneurship in an unprecedented market?

 As we were on the verge of launching our business model, the pandemic hit and the economy was shut down.
 We considered pivoting, but after reflection, we realized if we did pivot, the transactional cycle would continue.
 So, we decided to team up with other professionals who our clients will need for their downsizing journey and start educational webinars.

 We also implemented a public relations campaign to let boomers know they have options.
 For example, we are in a hot real estate market and it might be tempting to jump onboard and sell now.
 But we advise that before taking this step to sell their family home, they prepare themselves for this major transition.